-Long-term capital gains are taxed a lower rate to encourage investment in farms and businesses that grow our economy, create jobs and in recognition that these investments involve risk.
+Long-term capital gains are taxed at a lower rate to encourage investment in farms and businesses that grow our economy, create jobs and in recognition that these investments involve risk.

 The impact of capital gains taxes on farming and ranching is significant because production agriculture requires large investments in land and buildings that are held for long periods of time during which land values can more than triple.
 In addition to paying capital gains taxes on land sales, capital gains taxes are imposed when buildings, breeding livestock and some timber are sold.
 USDA reports that 40 percent of family farms reported some capital gains or losses compared to 13.6 percent for an average individual taxpayer.
 For farmers with capital gains income, the amount represented 8.6 percent, on average, of total farm household income.